DESI Strong Lens Foundry IV: Spectroscopic Confirmation of DESI Lens Candidates with VLT/MUSE: MUSE observations

 Each observation consisted of four 700 second exposures, and the data were reduced using standard procedures with version 2.2 of the MUSE pipeline \citep{2020A&A...641A..28W}, implemented via the ESO Recipe Execution Tool (ESOREX).
 Sky emission features were further mitigated using the Zurich Atmosphere Purge (ZAP) sky subtraction tool \citep{2016MNRAS.458.3210S}.

 The program IDs are: 109.238W.004 (15h, PI: Bian), 111.24UJ.008 (10h, PI: Bian), 111.24P8.001 (50h, PI: Cikota), 112.2614.001 (50h, PI: Cikota), and 113.267Q.001 (50h, PI: Cikota).
-Because of the nature of the program, not all observations were successful; some had low SNR due to poor sky transparency and/or poor seeing.
-Also, not all observing blocks were executed.
+Because of the nature of the program, not all observing blocks were executed, and not all observations were successful; some had low SNR due to poor sky transparency and/or poor seeing.
+Out of the 175 observing blocks (OBs), 100 OBs were executed of 76 different targets (obseravtions of some targets were repeated in different semesters), and 92 observations contained useful signal, while 8 were not useful due to poor weather.

 The full observation log of successful observations is provided in Table~\ref{tab:obs_log}.
 Several targets were observed at two epochs in different semesters due to unsatisfactory data quality in earlier observations.